Points, Lines, Planes, Line Segments, and Distance

 2. Yes, because any line and a point not on the line are coplanar.

-3. Points $ C$ and $ E$ form a line and point $ D$ is not on that line.
+3. Yes.
+Points $ C$ and $ E$ form a line and point $ D$ is not on that line.
 A line and any point not on the line are coplanar.

 4. One way to describe the three planes is $ ABC$, $ CDG$, and $ ACG$.